forcedotcom/distributions/README.md

 which is a complete rewrite of the stable 1.0 master branch, and which breaks API compatibility.

-This package implements basic building blocks for Bayesian MCMC inference in Python and C++ including:
+This package implements low-level primitives for Bayesian MCMC inference in Python and C++ including:
 *   special numerical functions `distributions.<flavor>.special`,
 *   samplers and density functions from a variety of distributions,